burtmonroe/TextAsDataCourse/Tutorials/PythonTextOverview.md

-# Open source Tools for Text as Data / NLP
+# Open Source Tools for Text as Data / NLP

 ## Python